Enduriel/BB-Modding-Doc-MD/Modern Hooks/Improvements Over Adam's Hooks.md

 - `::mod_hookNewObjectOnce`
 - `::mod_hookBaseClass`

 we now only have [[Raw Hooks|::Hooks.rawHook]], which is actually a drop in replacement for `::mod_hookExactClass` (and actually patches hookExactClass to redirect to `::Hooks.rawHook`), except it is able to apply to ALL Battle Brothers Classes, with no exceptions.
-However, we should instead use
+However, we should instead use the new [[#New Basic Hooks|basic hooks]].

 ### Hooking Descendants
 ***IMPORTANT NOTE***